 The diagram below shows the architecture of Loggregator, including the CF components that it interacts with.

 Note: The Loggregator system uses gRPC for communication between the Metron Agent and the Doppler, and between the Doppler and the Traffic Controller.
 This improves the stability and the performance of the Loggregator system, but it may require operators to scale their Dopplers.

 Sources are logging agents that run on the Cloud Foundry components.

-Metron agents are co-located with sources.
+Metron Agents are colocated with sources.
 They collect logs and forward them to the Doppler servers.

-Dopplers gather logs from the Metron agents, store them in temporary buffers, and forward them to the Traffic Controller or to third-party syslog drains.
+Dopplers gather logs from the Metron Agents, store them in temporary buffers, and forward them to the Traffic Controller or to third-party syslog drains.

 The Traffic Controller handles client requests for logs.
 It gathers and collates messages from all Doppler servers, and provides external API and message translation as needed for legacy APIs.
-Th Traffic Controller also exposes the Firehose.
+The Traffic Controller also exposes the Firehose.